Logo

 Herbie Hancock is the chairman of the Herbie Hancock Institute of Jazz.

-Herbie Hancock was born in Chicago, the son of Winnie Belle, a secretary, and Wayman Edward Herbie Hancock, a government meat inspector.
+Herbie Hancock was born in Chicago, Illinois, the son of Winnie Belle, a secretary, and Wayman Edward Herbie Hancock, a meat inspector for the government.

 Herbie Hancock's parents named him after the singer and actor Herb Jeffries.

-Herbie Hancock started playing piano when he was seven years old, and his talent was recognized early.
+Herbie Hancock started playing piano when he was seven years old, and his talent was recognized when he was young.

 Herbie Hancock was influenced by records of the vocal group the Hi-Lo's.